Start your journey to personal sustainability, discover well-being strategies, and achieve balance and happiness now!

 Burnout: Myths, Misunderstandings, and a Better Way Forward

 Burnout is often misunderstood as simply being stressed or tired, but it runs much deeper.
-True burnout happens when workplace stress goes unmanaged for too long, leading to exhaustion, cynicism, and a loss of meaning in what you do.
+It occurs when workplace stress goes unmanaged for too long, leading to exhaustion, cynicism, and a loss of meaning in work.

-It is not just a personal issue.
-Research shows burnout is often the result of organizational factors such as heavy workload, lack of control, poor recognition, weak community, unfair treatment, and misaligned values.
-Time off or self-care cannot fix it.
-Real change begins when workplaces address the root causes and create environments where people can truly thrive.
+Burnout is not just a personal issue.
+Research shows it is often driven by organisational factors such as excessive workload, lack of control, poor recognition, weak workplace relationships, unfair treatment, and misaligned values.
+Time off alone cannot solve it.
+Lasting change happens when organizations address the root causes and create environments where people can thrive.

 Read More